YannMjl/Analog-Clock-JS/README.md

 # Analog-Clock-JS

-This project is a practical demo of JavaScript concepts, HTML, and CSS to create a working analog clock running on the browser.
+This is a practical demo of JavaScript concepts,
+HTML, and CSS to create a working analog clock running on the browser.

 ## ScreenShot